 The University of Bath Procurement Team members each have a distinct area of responsibility and are charged with developing supplier relationships in those areas (category management), effectively “key account managing” the buyer side.
 This encompasses and extends to the significant amount of University buying which is still done via local contracts and agreements, which are still frequently tendered to ensure fair competition and providing evidence of Value for Money.

-Recent PST developments include The University of Bath “Preferred Supplier Programme (PSP)” with it’s specific aim of building closer and more "strategic" relationships with key suppliers, National, Regional and Local, and wherever possible developing appropriate E-Commerce links to reduce costs both to the University and to the Supplier.
+Recent Procurement developments include The University of Bath “Preferred Supplier Programme (PSP)” with it’s specific aim of building closer and more "strategic" relationships with key suppliers, National, Regional and Local, and wherever possible developing appropriate E-Commerce links to reduce costs both to the University and to the Supplier.

-PST intend to develop the E-Procurement agenda for the University and to implement Electronic tendering, Marketplace and E-auctions in future where appropriate to do so.
+Procurement intend to develop the E-Procurement agenda for the University and to implement Electronic tendering, Marketplace and E-auctions in future where appropriate to do so.

 Trading with the University of Bath

 All initial enquiries regarding opportunities to supply goods or provide services to the University should be addressed to the relevant Procurement Contracts Manager or the Head of Procurement or by emailing firstname.lastname@example.org

 There is also a guide to assist suppliers understand the processes involved with doing business with the University of Bath.